 SAP Testing – When, Why, and What Tools To Use

 Starting a company that works in any field is an exciting journey.
-We start with probably ten people and almost no user base in the initial days.
+We start with ten people and almost no user base in the initial days.
 But if our services are user-centric and our product solves a good problem, we will grow in both these dimensions.
-When our user base grows, and we expand our services, we generally ask our engineers to make our systems even better for them.
-For example, search should be within milliseconds even if we have millions of products (considering the eCommerce domain).
-We make our designs better, algorithms better, architecture better, and much more.
-However, in this process of making our product better, we are constantly expanding our team.
-Soon we realize that our team has grown to a level where manual management is no longer possible.
-Hence, we turn towards products like SAP that work well as long as SAP testing has been efficient and of top-quality.
+When our user base grows and we expand our services, we generally ask our engineers to make our systems even better for them.
+This blog is a structured guide for SAP testing, analyzing what SAP is, why it is essential, and how we can make it worthwhile for our customers, mainly big businesses.

-A brief introduction to ERP and ES
+A Brief Introduction to ERP and ES

 Before we start to understand SAP, we need to understand two concepts that are the core of the solution provided by it.